Asymptotic Preserving Linearly Implicit Additive IMEX-RK Finite Volume Schemes for Low Mach Number Isentropic Euler Equations: Time Discretisation

 \section{Time Discretisation}

-In this section we present the design and analysis of first-order time semi-discrete Runge-Kutta (RK) schemes for the Euler equation \eqref{eq:ee_mass_nd}-\eqref{eq:ee_mom_nd}.
-This first-order scheme is formally analysed to illustrate its AP property.
+In this section we present the design and analysis of a first-order time semi-discrete Runge-Kutta (RK) schemes for the Euler equation \eqref{eq:ee_mass_nd}-\eqref{eq:ee_mom_nd}.
+The first-order scheme serves as a fundamental element to design the scheme, owing to its simplicity and adequacy in terms of showcasing the design philosophy.
+This scheme is formally analysed to illustrate its AP property.

 Based on the analysis of the Euler equations \eqref{eq:ee_mass_nd}-\eqref{eq:ee_mom_nd} presented in the previous section we introduce the following definition of a well-prepared data. \begin{definition} A tuple $(\rho, \mbq)$ of solutions to the compressible Euler equation system \eqref{eq:ee_mass_nd}-\eqref{eq:ee_mom_nd} is said to be well-prepared if the following decompositions hold: